 Most of the shops/stalls are open between 09.00 and 18.30 (some open earlier).

 The restaurants are open until 23.00 (some close earlier).

-One of the attractions that we really enjoyed was the Rainforest House, where you literarily are taken through a hot and humid rain forest.
+One of the attractions we enjoyed was the Rainforest House, where you are taken through a hot and humid rainforest.
 Sure, you are on walkways and wooden bridges, but this is as near the real thing as it gets, without travelling to the jungle.
-Hot and humid Hot and humid and […]
+Hot and humid Hot and humid and a few times during […]

-A list of suggestions on what to do in a weekend in Vienna could easily have been in triple digits.
-However, we have collected a few places and sights in Vienna to show you the variety available.
-Moreover, which should be suitable for most people, not matter age.
-These suggestions are not mere tourist traps, […]
+A list of suggestions on what to do on the weekend in Vienna could easily have been almost endless.
+Notwithstanding, we have collected a few places and sights in Vienna to show you the variety available.
+Moreover, our recommendations should be suitable for most people, regardless of age.
+Our suggestions are not mere tourist traps […]

-Since I grew up in the Meidling district where you find Schönbrunn Palace, I spent a lot of time as a child in the vast gardens of the imperial palace.
-As a four year old I was relatively unaffected by the fact that I was playing in the garden of the mighty Habsburg dynasty, who […]
+Since I grew up in the Meidling district, where you find Schönbrunn Palace, I spent a lot of time as a child in the vast gardens of the imperial palace.
+As a four-year-old, I was relatively unaffected by the fact that I was playing in the garden of the mighty Habsburg dynasty, which ruled Austria […]

-Austria and Vienna has over the last decades deservedly gained a good reputation among music lovers.
+Austria and Vienna have, over the last decades, deservedly gained a good reputation among music lovers.
 Mostly through the Vienna Philharmonic’s New Year Concerts or its opera house.
 And lately for its vibrant contemporary music scene.
-The soul of the Viennese Music interested people, no matter what genre or type of music one likes, will […]
+The soul of the Viennese No matter what genre or type of music they like, Music-interested people will find […]

 The view of Vienna from above is something you simply must experience when visiting Austria’s capital.
 The mixture of historic and modern buildings gives the city a unique skyline.
 There are several opportunities to enjoy panoramic views of Vienna.
 We have visited some of Vienna’s best viewing points and are going to add more as […]